By John Pontius

 Section 7345(c) requires the IRS to notify the Secretary of State within 30 days of the reversal of a certification of seriously delinquent tax debt that was fully satisfied, becomes legally unenforceable, or ceases to be a seriously delinquent debt based upon the statutory exclusions.
 Section 7345(d) requires the IRS to contemporaneously notify the taxpayer both of certification and reversal of certification, as applicable.

 If the taxpayer believes the certification is erroneous, he or she can request the certification reversal by calling the phone number on the Notice CP508C, “Notice of certification of your seriously delinquent federal tax debt to the State Department.”
 Taxpayers can seek judicial review of the certification in a U.S. district court or the U.S. Tax Court under section 7345(e).

-Taxpayers with seriously delinquent debt of over $51,000 who do not want to risk the denial or revocation of their U.S. passports should consider resolving their tax debts as soon as possible.
+Taxpayers with seriously delinquent debt to the IRS of over $51,000 who do not want to risk the denial or revocation of their U.S. passports should consider resolving their tax debts as soon as possible.

 Originally published in Tax Talk by the Tax Section of the Maryland State Bar Association.